Skip to main content

 • Clearly communicating how community input shapes outcomes throughout the planning process through feedback loops

-In 2022, you'll see invitations to share your thoughts online and in person about:
+You’ll see invitations to share your thoughts online and in person about:

 • Locations for future energy projects